161chihuahuas/kadence/README.md

 ### Automatic NAT Traversal

-Kadence supports multiple strategies for punching through [network address translation](https://en.wikipedia.org/wiki/Network_address_translation).
+Dusk supports multiple strategies for punching through [network address translation](https://en.wikipedia.org/wiki/Network_address_translation).
 This enables peers behind even the strictest of firewalls to become addressable and join the network.
 Fallback to secure reverse tunnels is supported through